-These notions are related to the more general concept of cross-classification.
-Wherever we find a genuinely novel macrodependency that's distinct from the corresponding microdependency then such dependencies will cut across one another.
+On the second point, these notions are connected by the more general concept of cross-classification.
+This is the idea that ontological divisions at one level are distinct from the ontological divisions at another level.
+Wherever we find a genuinely novel macrodependency that's sufficiently distinct from the corresponding microdependency then such dependencies will cut across one another.
 Consequently, the entities which we read off these dependencies are cross-classified.